10 years later: Why are Egyptian human rights ignored? – DW – 07/01/2023

 A balanced approach needed

-Observers say that Egypt's regional neighbors and Western allies take an unbalanced approach to these issues.
-Egypt's economic issues are regularly mentioned while the country's rapidly worsening human rights record gets far less attention, they suggest.
+Observers say Egypt's regional neighbors and Western allies take an unbalanced approach to these issues.
+Egypt's economic issues are regularly mentioned while the country's rapidly worsening human rights record gets far less attention, they say.

 In early 2022, over 170 members of various European parliaments wrote an open letter to their own top diplomats and ambassadors to the United Nations' Human Rights Council, asking that a special body be established to monitor the deteriorating human rights situation in Egypt.
 The letter came just before the annual meeting of the council.